brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-26-3g-just-not-about-speed.md

----
-layout: post
-title: Is 3G just about speed?
+# Is 3G just about speed?
----

 Earlier this month, we saw country's first privately held 3G service from <a href="http://www.tatadocomo.com/">Tata Docomo</a>.
 With large marketing efforts across all possible advertising medium, Tata Docomo established itself as the first private company to roll out commercial 3G services across 9 circles.
 This was analogous to NTT Docomo, the partners being the first company in the world to provide commercial 3G, a few years back!
 We've had promises from <a href="http://www.airtel.in/">Airtel</a> and <a href="http://www.vodafone.in/">Vodafone</a> to launch 3G soon.